 Opportunities are provided for partners to engage in forums dedicated to particular sectors or technologies, or in broader cross-sectoral forums on issues such as supply chains, incident response and cyber security awareness.

 Partners can also engage with the national network of ACSC partners through the ACSC’s online communications platforms.

 Partners can access a wide range of resilience-building activities and materials through the ACSC Partnership Program, provided by both the ACSC and other partners.
 Resources include dedicated workshops and training sessions on incident response, exercise planning and conduct, and specific technical topics.

 The JCSC network

-The ACSC has a network of Joint Cyber Security Centres (JCSCs), located in Sydney, Melbourne, Brisbane, Adelaide and Perth, which partners can access.
-The JCSCs provide a forum for businesses, government and other stakeholders to easily access and share cyber security information and expertise.
+The ACSC has a network of Joint Cyber Security Centres (JCSCs), physically located in Adelaide, Brisbane, Melbourne, Perth and Sydney, along with outreach services virtually located in Darwin and Hobart.
+The JCSCs provide a forum for businesses, government and other stakeholders in the Network partner tier to easily access and share cyber security information and expertise.
 The JCSCs create a trusted, neutral environment, driving collaboration and information-sharing on joint cyber-security challenges and opportunities, and propagating this across all sectors.

 The following organisations are eligible to register as an ACSC Network Partner:

 - Registered businesses with an Australian Business Number (ABN) who maintain IT security personnel in Australia and are able to act on operational cyber security or operational technology information.